dgruber/drmaa/README.md

 by many distributed resource managers (cluster schedulers).

 The library was developed using [Univa Grid Engine's](http://www.univa.com) libdrmaa.so.
-It was tested with Grid Engine and Torque, but it should work also other resource manager / cluster scheduler.
+It was tested with Grid Engine, Torque, and [SLURM](apps.man.poznan.pl/trac/slurm-drmaa), but it should work also other resource managers / cluster schedulers which provide _libdrmaa.so_.

 The "gestatus" subpackage only works with Grid Engine (some values are only available on Univa Grid Engine).